codewithnadeem14502/Hacktoberfest2023/README.md

 # Submit your PR on this new repo [Hacktoberfest](https://github.com/fineanmol/hacktoberfest) , There we are merging all PR.

-In this current repo, there are alot of conflicts, we are not merging until all conflicts get resolved.
-Hacktoberfest { [Live Website](https://fineanmol.github.io/Hacktoberfest2022/)}
+In this current repo, there are alot of challenges/tasks, we are consider a each merge for a particular task for Hacktoberfest { [Live Website](https://fineanmol.github.io/Hacktoberfest2022/)}